SuzukiRyuichiro/homepage/content/posts/first-time-developing-black-and-white-film.md

 ### Wetting agent

 Ilfotol has 1 : 200 dilution, and since the tank needs 375ml, I would need 1.87ml of the solution diluted up to 375ml.
-For this, I don't have enough equipment to measure so I will do 2 grams of the solution
+For this, I don't have enough equipment to measure so I will do 2 grams of the solution.
+In the future, I want to get a pipet to measure 2ml precisely.

 ## Developing

 ### Loading up

+This was the part I was most scared about, but it was easier than I thought.
+I put the tank, film, film opener and scissors into the dark bag, then I turned the light off (just in case) and loaded the film by just feeling it.
+One thing I'm glad that I did was that I practiced loading before with already developed film from before.
+Although it was cut into a smaller strip, it was still useful to practice the feel for the slot to put the beginning of the film in.

 ### Pre-rinse

-Rinse with water because a Youtuber said to do so
+After sealing the tank, I rinsed the film with water because a Youtuber said to do so.

 ### Develop